Twin to twin transfusion syndrome

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

-anemia, and dehydration.
+TTTS is a complication that specifically occurs in identical (monozygotic) twin pregnancies that share the same "egg" sac (monochorionic) that may or may not share the same amniotic sac (monoamniotic).
+TTTS usually develops between 15 and 26 weeks of pregnancy.
+The donor twin may be born smaller, with paleness, anemia, and dehydration.
 The recipient twin may be born larger, with redness, too much blood, and increased blood pressure, resulting in an increased risk for heart failure.
 Treatment may require repeated amniocentesis during pregnancy.
 Fetal laser surgery may be done to interrupt the flow of blood from one twin to the other.
 After birth, treatment depends on the infant's specific symptoms.
 The donor twin may need a blood transfusion to treat anemia.
 The recipient twin may need to have the volume of body fluid reduced.
 This may involve an exchange transfusion.
-Medications may be given to treat heart failure in the recipient twin.Twin-to-twin transfusion syndrome is a rare condition that occurs when blood moves from one identical twin (the “donor twin”) to the other (the “recipient twin”) while in the womb.
-The donor twin may be born smaller, with paleness,
+Medications may be given to treat heart failure in the recipient twin.Twin to twin transfusion syndrome (TTTS) is a rare condition that occurs during a twin pregnancy when blood moves from one twin (the “donor twin”) to the other (the “recipient twin”) while in the womb.

 - The Twin to Twin Transfusion Syndrome Foundation has an information page that lists their most commonly asked questions regarding TTTS.
 Click on the link above to view this information page.

 - Medscape Reference provides information on this topic.
 You may need to register to view the medical textbook, but registration is free.